caiks/WBOT02/README.md

 `lengthsDist` shows the distribution of the lengths of the paths of the leaf *slices*.
 The modal length is 15 for *model* 55 above.
 The maximum length is 24.

 `lengthsMean` is mean path length.
 In this case it is 14.8, very similar to the modal length.
 The `lengthsDeviation` is the standard deviation and the remaining statistics are the higher moments.
-In the example above, the hyper-skew is quite high suggesting a slight preponderance of short paths, but otherwise the path length distribution is fairly normal.
+Note that kurtosis is really the excess over a standard normal, so 3.0 is subtracted from the moment.
+In a later version we also add hyper-kurtosis.
+Again this moment is an excess - in this case 7.5 is subtracted.
+In this way all of the moments above the deviation are zero when normal.
+In the example above, the hyper-skew is quite high suggesting a preponderance of short paths, but otherwise the path length distribution is fairly normal.

 The statistics for the *decomposition's fuds' underlying* cardinalities are also shown -
 ```